multimodalAI/multimodal-ai-hugo-group/content/authors/daniel-zügner/_index.md

 user_groups:
   - multimodalai24
 ---
-Tian Xie is a principal research manager and project lead at Microsoft Research AI4Science.
-He leads a team of researchers, engineers, and program manager to develop the next generation machine learning models for materials discovery.
-His research interest includes generative models, graph representation learning, active learning with a specific focus on materials.
-Before joining Microsoft, he was a postdoc in the Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT from 2020 to 2022, co-advised by Tommi Jaakkola and Regina Barzilay.
-He got his PhD in Materials Science and Engineering at MIT in 2020, advised by Jeffrey C. Grossman.
-His experience also includes research internships at DeepMind and Google X.
+Daniel Zügner is a Senior Researcher at Microsoft Research AI for Science.
+He is part of a team of researchers and engineers to develop the next generation machine learning models for materials discovery.
+His research interest includes generative models and graph neural networks.
+Before joining Microsoft, he obtained his PhD from the Technical University of Munich in 2022, advised by Stephan Günnemann.
+His experience also includes research internships at Amazon AWS and Spotify.

 **MultimodalAI'24 Keynote Title:** MatterGen: a generative model for inorganic materials design